5. Services and Adapters¶

 4. State Service (StateService)¶

-Allows saving and retrieving a serializable state of an agent so that context can be preserved across multiple turns — or even across sessions.
+Allows saving and retrieving the agent’s serializable state, preserving context across multiple turns—or even across sessions.

 Usage in AgentScope¶